navapbc/wic-participant-recertification-portal/docs/decisions/0005-use-remix-for-project-architecture.md

 #### Pros/Cons

-- Good, because Remix relieves a lot of Next.js pain points.
+* Good, because Remix relieves a lot of Next.js pain points.
-- Good, because it uses a single language (Typescript) and framework (Remix) across the project
+* Good, because it uses a single language (Typescript) and framework (Remix) across the project
-- Good, because Remix's server-side approach side steps the necessity of managing the nuances of whether code is running client-side vs server-side
+* Good, because Remix's server-side approach side steps the necessity of managing the nuances of whether code is running client-side vs server-side
-- Good, because Remix handles multi-page form wizards out of the box, with form handling and auth options built-in
+* Good, because Remix handles form data out-of-the-box, which makes building multi-page form wizards much easier
+* Good, because (generally) Remix is faster to render than other frameworks
+* Good, because Remix uses HTML interactions consistently to send data to Loader functions server-side (on GET requests) and Action functions (on other types of requests)
+* Good, because Remix sites can be built to function with javascript disabled
-- Bad, because Typescript is fiddly
+* Bad, because Typescript is fiddly
-- Bad, because Remix is a new framework to the team
+* Bad, because Remix is a new framework to the team
-- Bad, because Remix was recently acquired and may be less stable as a result
+* Bad, because Remix was recently acquired and may be less stable as a result

 ![](./imgs/0005-use-remix-for-project-architecture--options.png)